moby/moby/docs/sources/installation/kernel.rst

 Kernel Requirements
 ===================

+In short, Docker has the following kernel requirements:

+- Linux version 3.8 or above.

+- Compiled with `AUFS support <http://aufs.sourceforge.net/>`_.

+- Cgroups and namespaces must be enabled.

   The officially supported kernel is the one recommended by the :ref:`ubuntu_linux` installation path.
 It is the one that most developers will use, and the one that receives the most attention from the core contributors.
 If you decide to go with a different kernel and hit a bug, please try to reproduce it with the official kernels first.

-If for some reason you cannot or do not want to use the "official" kernels, here is some technical background about the features (both optional and mandatory) that docker needs to run successfully.
+If you cannot or do not want to use the "official" kernels, here is some technical background about the features (both optional and mandatory) that docker needs to run successfully.

-In short, you need kernel version 3.8 (or above), compiled to include `AUFS support <http://aufs.sourceforge.net/>`_.
-Of course, you need to enable cgroups and namespaces.

 Namespaces and Cgroups